Criminals rely on human error

 Phishing emails position you for failure because criminals rely on human error.

 The good news is that small steps can reduce these email-based attacks to protect your data, devices, and people at work and at home.
 Here are three practical cybersecurity awareness training tips you can use to identify and avoid the costs of malicious phishing emails:

 #1 Stop Skimming and Start Studying

-We receive so many emails that we've conditioned ourselves to skim messages and make quick decisions.
+We receive so many emails that we’ve conditioned ourselves to skim messages and make quick decisions.
 But when we do this, we do not pause to think.
-There are clues both on the surface and below the surface of the message that can alert us to things that aren't right.
+There are clues above and below the surface of the message that can alert us to things that aren’t right.

 “From” addresses, URLs, and embedded links can masquerade as valid.
 Do not take these links at face value (even if a name, logo, or other identifiers seem familiar and safe).
 On your PC, hover over—or “mouse over”—these pieces of content and examine the info that appears (you will often see the true destination of a web address in the bottom left of your browser window).

-Use a "long press" or "long click" and review the information in the pop-up window on mobile devices.
-If there appears to be a mismatch between what you expected to see and what is displayed, abort, close your browser tab, and delete the email.
+Use a “long press” or “long click” and review the information in the pop-up window on mobile devices.
+If there is a mismatch between what you expected to see and what is displayed, abort, close your browser tab, and delete the email.